 Place Bubble Wrap Over Windows

 This is a cost-effective way to prevent air leaks through inefficient windows.
 Bubble wrap still allows light to pass through the window but helps stop the transfer of heat.
-This is a great weatherization trick for basement or attic windows in rooms that are rarely used.
+This is an easy weatherization trick for basement or attic windows in rooms that are rarely used.

 Turn Your Water Heater Down to 120°